Nanny Pay and Taxes

 Life can be extremely busy, which is why having a nanny can prove to be incredibly useful and convenient.
-In fact, many people choose hiring a nanny over traditional daycare facilities because of all the benefits and convenience.
+In fact, many people choose to hire a nanny over traditional daycare facilities because of all the benefits and convenience.

 But like any other type of employee, nannies need to be paid for their time and service.
 Unlike other types of jobs, however, nannies are frequently paid in cash “under the table” in order to avoid paying taxes and other benefits.
 This is never a good idea for either the employer or employee.
 Nannies may and should insist on getting paid the traditional and legal way, and for good reasons.